 Father Nicholas Lang has been at St. Paul’s on the Green since 1993, becoming Priest-in-Charge in 1994, Vicar in 2000, and Rector in 2003.
 He was ordained in the Ukrainian Orthodox Church in January, 1973 and received as a priest in the Episcopal Church in 1993.
 As rector, he is responsible for the administrative oversight of all aspects of church life, especially of our worship.
 In addition to his seminary education, Nicholas has Masters and Doctorate degrees in Counseling.

 The Reverend Peter Thompson first joined St. Paul’s as Seminarian in August 2013, while a student at Yale Divinity School.
 Peter was ordained to the priesthood at St. Paul’s on Ascension Day 2015 and became Assistant Rector in June 2015.
 In that role, he assists the Rector in all areas of parish life.
 Peter grew up in the Washington, DC area, where he was a chorister and acolyte at Washington National Cathedral.
 He received his undergraduate degree in psychology and religion from Columbia University and spent his junior year at the University of Cambridge in England focusing on theology and religious studies.
 While at Yale, he was a student not only in the ecumenical divinity school but also in Berkeley Divinity School, the Episcopal seminary in residence there, and the Yale Institute of Sacred Music, an interdisciplinary graduate center for the study of sacred music, worship and the arts.
-Peter has experience from a variety of church and ministry settings, including the Cathedral of St. John the Divine in New York, NY, the Church of the Epiphany in Washington, DC, the Duke Youth Academy for Christian Formation in Durham, NC, and the Church of St. Mary the Virgin in New York, NY.
+Prior to seminary, Peter held different positions in a variety of church and ministry settings, including the Cathedral of St. John the Divine in New York, NY, the Church of the Epiphany in Washington, DC, the Duke Youth Academy for Christian Formation in Durham, NC, and the Church of St. Mary the Virgin in New York, NY.
 In 2015, Peter received the Thomas Philips Memorial Award for “exceptional achievement and further promise in the study and practice of Anglican liturgy” from Berkeley Divinity School and the Aidan Kavanagh Achievement Prize for “distinguished intellectual achievement at Yale University” from the Yale Institute of Sacred Music.